damccull/freetimeprogrammer/content/blog/2_adopting-remote-unifi-devices-with-windows-server-dhcp/index.md

 <img src="define-vendor-classes-dialog.png" />

 Add a new vendor class by clicking the Add button.
-In the `New Class` window, enter a Display Name (I suggest `Ubiquiti`) and an optionally enter a description.
+In the `New Class` window, enter a Display Name (I suggest `Ubiquiti`) and optionally enter a description.
 In the ASCII portion of the lowest box type the letters `ubnt`.
 Make sure there's nothing else, to include white space, in that box.
 The whole line should read `0000 75 62 6E 74 ubnt` as in the screenshot.
 Click OK, then Close to close both windows.

 <img src="new-class-dialog-filled.png" />